Railways

 A Regio from Fiesch is here seen between Täsch and Zermatt.
 It is operated by a class ABDeh 4/8 railcar with an additional driving trailer.
 [Jan 2018].

 The MGB also operates freight trains, particularly because Zermatt cannot be supplied by trucks.
-A class HGe 4/4 locomotive hauls a freight train near Täsch.
+A class HGe 4/4 II locomotive hauls a freight train near Täsch.
 [Jan 2018].

-Class HGe 4/4 locomotives are also used for passenger trains.
+Class HGe 4/4 II locomotives are also used for passenger trains.
 They regularly operate regional trains between Visp and Zermatt.
 One of the class with its train in St. Niklaus station.
 [Jan 2018].

-On the downhill side of trains operated by class HGe 4/4 locomotives have a driving trailer.
+On the downhill side of trains operated by class HGe 4/4 II locomotives have a driving trailer.
 This leads the train on the journey to Visp, whith the locomotive pushing.
 With the driving trailer leading, a train arrives in St. Niklaus.
 [Jan 2018].

 The train stops at St. Niklaus station.
 [Jan 2018].